symonk/log-analyse/README.md

 The config is composed of an array of objects, each of which currently supports the following:

-* `glob`: A glob pattern for file collection
+* `glob`: A glob pattern for file collection.
-* `options`: An object of object for all files matching the glob
+* `options`: An object of object for all files matching the glob.
   * `hits`: How many matches before alerting.
   * `period`: Over what period should hits be considered before alerting.
   * `patterns`: Per line regex patterns for lines of interest.